FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 **Title: Request docs**
 >In order to verify your FIDE or NM title, please fill out our title verification form at https://docs.google.com/forms/d/e/1FAIpQLSd64rDqXOihJzPlBsQba75di5ioL-WMFhkInS2_vhVTvDtBag/viewform
 >
->Alternatively, if you happen to already have a verified titled account on chess.com, you can send a message to https://www.chess.com/member/ornicar
->
->We will process your title verification request as soon as one of these two requirements are fulfilled.
+>We will process your title verification request as soon as we receive it.

 **Title: Approved**
 >After reviewing your request for a verified title on lichess.org we have now verified your title.
 Enjoy your games on Lichess!